BradleyCai/VN-RW/README.md

 open projects built by artists.
 This program will work in a variety of multiple platforms including Windows, MacOS, and Linux.

+# Dependancies
+VN-RW currently uses the following libraries outside of the standard library:
+    chnutil

+# Documentation
 There will be a way to create vn's in an easier and more user friendly way but for now, to create VN-RW readable VNC(Visual Novel Code) use the documentation [here](https://docs.google.com/document/d/12gLGcnaq5fAESRVK-VeoAwwO_Xqbdti6EL8kpePUJw8/edit?usp=sharing)